-A writer told me, “I think I’ll start out with self publishing because I’m new.”
+A writer told me, “I think I’ll start out with self publishing my book because I’m new.”
 And I thought, “Of course authors get daunted by the prospect of getting published, and don’t know how to start.”

 There is a story that traditional publication is better.
 People in power said yes, so your work must be good.
 Your book has a logo on the spine that gives it legitimacy and ties it to a long tradition of success.
 You have access to coveted resources, like foreign rights agents and Hollywood agents and bookstore distribution.
 You are part of the club.